Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Results

-It is worth noting the very good agreement between our curves (in red and blue) and the \abinit ones (in black) in the low-$q$ limit.
+It is worth noting the very good agreement between our curves (in red and blue) and the \textit{ab initio} ones (in black) in the low-$q$ limit.
 Our implementation constitutes then an efficient method of obtaining the small $q$-dependence of the effective 2D dielectric function, which is well captured using a linear model---the so-called Rytova--Keldysh model~\cite{Rytova_1967,keldysh2024coulomb}.
 The straight black lines in each panel correspond to the Rytova--Keldysh dielectric function for the respective material, which captures the close-to-zero $q$-dependence of the dielectric function as $\varepsilon_{\mathrm{RK}}(q) = 1 + r_0 q$ and its use is widely spread in the literature~\cite{Cudazzo_Tokatly_Rubio_2011,Quintela_Henriques_Tenorio_Peres_2022,Gomes_Trallero-Giner_Vasilevskiy_2021,Palacios.PhysRevB.91.245421}.
 The slope $r_0$ is obtained by fitting the straight curve to the numerical one, and is commonly denoted as screening length or screening parameter~\cite{Cudazzo_Tokatly_Rubio_2011}.
 It is also remarkable how well the Q2D approach captures the $q$-dependence of the macroscopic dielectric function in the entire $q$-range, especially for \ch{hBN}.
-Apart from small numerical discrepancies for $q\!>0.5$\,{\AA}$^{-1}$, the agreement between the black and blue curves is excellent.
-In the case of \ch{MoS2}, the strict 2D formalism underestimates the \abinit screening in overall $q$, but approaches it for $q$ higher than $2.0$\,{\AA}$^{-1}$, sensibly.
-The Q2D approach slightly overestimates the screening with respect to the \abinit result around the $q$ that maximizes $\varepsilon_{\mathrm{M}}(q)$, and underestimates it otherwise.
-But still, the improvement in the overall dielectric response of this material is striking.
+Apart from small numerical discrepancies for \markup{$q\!\sim 0.3$\,{\AA}$^{-1}$ and $q\!\sim 1.8$\,{\AA}$^{-1}$}, the agreement between the black and blue curves is excellent.
+In the case of \ch{MoS2}, the strict 2D formalism underestimates the \textit{ab initio} screening in general, but approaches it for $q$ higher than $2.0$\,{\AA}$^{-1}$, sensibly.
+The Q2D also underestimates the \textit{ab initio} screening, but the improvement in the overall material dielectric response is striking.
 The gain in using the Q2D approach over the 2D one is more evident for intermediate and higher values of momentum for both materials, namely after the linear approximation breaks down.
 Nonetheless, we can stress once again the excellent agreement among the three approaches for low values of $q$.